 Robins are early nesters and the pair in my garden already have a noisy brood of yellow-beaked chicks.
 Their nest is also in the ivy, but a respectable distance from the wrens.
 Like the wrens' nest, it is made from dry leaves.

-Robins often like to nest close to where people live to stay from predators and this pair choose to nest near the house most years.
-Which means I get to watch their chicks grow.
+Robins often like to nest close to humans since it helps protect their chicks from predators and this pair choose to nest near my house most years.
+It means I get to watch their chicks grow.
 These youngsters look so funny when they fledge, the feathers on the top of their heads are usually short and stick up, making them look like mini avian rockstars.

 One year, I trained a network of surveillance cameras on two tiny leverets.
 It was fascinating, but when I noticed a tawny owl follow the hare to the spot where the leverets were hidden, I realised why these visits are so fleeting.
 Thankfully the owl didn’t spot the baby hares.
 But later, as these leverets began to explore the car park, a stoat tried to pounce and I was relieved when the mother hare bounded to the rescue.